-Our paper sheds light on two important issues that played a role in the 2007 credit crisis: the role of the "shadow banking" system and the inadequate regulation thereof (see, e.g., Gorton and Metrick (2010)).
-First, we contribute to the literature on the behavior of shadow banking intermediaries.
-MCs are among the largest nonbank credit intermediaries.
-They have consistently originated about half of the mortgages in the U.S. economy since 1992 (Figure 1).
+Our paper sheds light on a number of important issues that played a role in the 2007 credit crisis: the role of the "shadow banking" system, the inadequate regulation thereof (see, e.g., Gorton and Metrick (2010)), and associated risk-taking in the financial sector.
+First, we contribute to the literature on the behavior of the largest shadow banking intermediaries.
+MCs have consistently originated about half of the mortgages in the U.S. economy since 1992 (Figure 1).
 In 2006, they originated \$1.35 trillion in mortgages, relative to the \$1.12 trillion originated by banks.
-MCs continue to originate more than 30% of U.S. mortgages through 2010.
+MCs continued to originate more than 30% of U.S. mortgages through 2010.
 In this line of research, Keys, Mukherjee, Seru, and Vig (2009) is the closest study to ours.
 It documents that heavily regulated banks securitized lower-quality subprime loans than weakly regulated MCs.
 We complement these findings by offering an economic rationale behind the origination, rather than securitization, decisions of these intermediaries.